-Twin suicide bombings rock central Baghdad, at least 28 dead
+Twin suicide bombings rock central Baghdad, at least 32 dead

-BAGHDAD (AP) — Twin suicide bombings ripped through a busy market in the Iraqi capital Thursday, killing at least 28 people and wounding 73 others, officials said.
+BAGHDAD (AP) — Twin suicide bombings ripped through a busy market in the Iraqi capital Thursday, killing at least 32 people and wounding dozens, officials said.

-The rare suicide bombing attack hit the Bab al-Sharqi commercial area in central Baghdad amid heightened political tensions over planned early elections and a severe economic crisis.
-Blood smeared the floors of the busy market amid piles of clothes and shoes as survivors took stock of the disarray in the aftermath.
+The rare suicide bombing hit the Bab al-Sharqi commercial area in central Baghdad amid heightened political tensions over planned early elections and a severe economic crisis.
+Blood was splattered on the pavement of the busy market amid piles of clothes and shoes as survivors took stock of the disarray in the aftermath.

 No one immediately took responsibility for the attack, but Iraqi military officials said it was the work of the Islamic State group.

-Iraq’s military said at least 28 people were killed and 73 wounded in the attack and said some of the injured were in serious condition.
-Several health and police officials said the toll might be higher.
-They spoke on condition of anonymity in line with regulations.
+Iraq’s health minister Hassan Mohammed al-Tamimi said at least 32 people were killed and 110 were wounded in the attack.
+He said some of the wounded were in serious condition.
+Iraq’s military previously put the number of dead at 28.

-The Health Ministry announced all of its hospitals in the capital were mobilized to treat the wounded.
+The Health Ministry announced that all of its hospitals in the capital were mobilized to treat the wounded.

 Maj.
 Gen. Tahsin al-Khafaji, spokesman for the Joint Operations Command, which includes an array of Iraqi forces, said the first suicide bomber cried out loudly that he was ill in the middle of the bustling market, prompting a crowd to gather around him — and that’s when he detonated his explosive belt.
 The second detonated his belt shortly after, he said.